DanilYaremenko/SelfAssessment/Skills/Programming.md

   - GCC: 🎓 known
   - LLVM: 👂 heard
 - Antipatterns
-  - Magic numbers: 🖐️ used
+  - Magic numbers: e
-  - Hard code: 🖐️ used
+  - Hard code: e
   - Soft code: 🖐️ used
   - Cryptic code: 🙋 explained
   - Improbability factor: 🖐️ used
   - Accidental complexity: 👂 heard
   - Action at a distance: 👂 heard
-  - Spaghetti: 🖐️ used
+  - Spaghetti: e
   - Silver bullet: 🙋 explained
-  - Not invented here: 🖐️ used
+  - Not invented here: e
   - Dead code: 🙋 explained
   - Unreachable code: 🙋 explained
   - Duplicate code: 🙋 explained
   - Premature optimization: 🖐️ used
   - Micro-optimization: 🖐️ used
-  - Nested loops: 🖐️ used
+  - Nested loops: e
   - Long method/function/procedure: 🖐️ used
-  - Long inheritance: 🖐️ used
+  - Long inheritance: e
   - Large class/file: 🖐️ used
   - Too many parameters: 🖐️ used
   - Pass-through parameters: 🖐️ used
   - Accumulate and fire: 🖐️ used
-  - Use switch/case: 🖐️ used
+  - Use switch/case: e
   - Temporary field: 🖐️ used
   - Handle object as instances and hashes at the same time: 🖐️ used
   - Use fields instead of arguments: 🖐️ used